Help Center

 User Guide

-Everything you need to get the most out of the Albanika Press Intelligence Archive.
+Everything you need to get the most out of the Intelligence Archive.

 Browsing the Archive

-The Browse page displays all published documents as a grid of thumbnail cards.
+The Browse page displays all published documents as a grid of thumbnail cards spanning 1939–2007.
 Each card shows the document ID, date, title, type, and classification level.

 Click Filters to open the filter panel.
 You can narrow results by document type, operation scope, classification level, and date range.
 The date pickers open a calendar bounded to the archive period — no value means no filter is applied.